 After independence India has made lot of progress in dams and water reservoirs, Today India is one of the world’s most prolific dam-builders.
 There are around 4300 large dams already constructed and many more in the pipeline, Almost half of which are more than twenty years old.
 These dams are major attraction of tourists from all over India.

-The Grand Anicut of Kallanai, located on Holy Cavery River in Tamil Nadu, is the oldest dam in the world.
-Indira Sagar Dam is the Largest Reservoir in India followed by other top big and large water reservoirs, These major dams in India with canals and channel provides an ideal environment for wildlife.
+Grand Anicut of Kallanai, located on Holy Cavery River in Tamil Nadu, is the oldest dam in the world.

 The high rock and earth-fill embankment dam first phase was completed in 2006 and other two phases are under construction.
 The Dam water reservoir use for irrigation, municipal water supply and the generation of 1,000 MW of hydroelectricity.

 Bhakra Nangal Dam is a gravity dam across the Sutlej river Himachal Pradesh.
-Bhakra Nangal is the largest dam in India, with a height of 225 meters and second largest Dam in Asia.
-Its reservoir, known as the “Gobind Sagar Lake” it is the second largest reservoir in India, the first being Indira Sagar dam.
+Bhakra is the largest dam in India, with a height of 226 meters and second largest Dam in Asia.
+Its reservoir, known as the “Gobind Sagar Lake” it is the second largest reservoir in India, the first being Indira Sagar dam in MP.

 Sardar Sarovar Dam also known as Narmada Dam is the largest dam to be built, with a height of 163 meters, over the Sacred Narmada River in Gujarat.
 Drought prone areas of Kutch and Saurashtra will get irrigate by this project.